emilygv/emilyvernon.com/_casestudies/artvoy.md

 {% include case_h3_block.html
 title="Overview"
 content="Conducted two user tests, one for wireframes and the other for the high-fidelity prototype.
-Looked to uncover usability issues within the red routes. **Ensuring the product search was clear, appointment booking was appropriate to the overall customer journey and monthly payment process provided the needed information were key focuses.** Tested on five users per round of testing." %}
+Looked to uncover usability issues within the red routes. **Ensuring the product search was clear, appointment booking was appropriate to the overall customer journey and monthly payment process provided the needed information were key focuses.** Tested on five users per round." %}

 ![](/assets/images/casestudies/artvoy/artvoy_initial_screens.jpg)